This post is sponsored by Sprouts Farmers Market. As always, all opinions, thoughts and recipes are my own.

 To make these deviled eggs in advance, here’s what I recommend you do:

 - Hard boil the eggs a day in advance.
-Let them cool off in their ice bath, and peel them before storing in an air tight food storage container in the fridge.
+Let them cool in an ice bath, and peel them before storing in an airtight food storage container in the fridge.

 - Prep the rest of your ingredients, too.
-The avocado will oxidize if you mix it too early, so scrub the outside of the avocado, along with chopping the jalapeno and the dill.
+The avocado will oxidize if you mix it too early, so scrub the outside of the avocado.
+Also, chop the jalapeno and dill.

-- Put them together an hour before your gathering, then squeeze a little lime juice over them so that the avocado will last longer.
+- Put them together an hour before your gathering, then squeeze lime juice over them so that the avocado will last longer.

 Frequently Asked Questions

-I’ve been working with Sprouts for years, but in all honesty, I’d be shopping at their store whether or not they were a client of mine because…
+I’ve been working with Sprouts for years.
+I’d be shopping at their store whether or not they were a client of mine because their products are awesome, their produce is super fresh and their prices can’t be beat.

-You can even make a shopping list through their app, as well as save coupons to apply to your order once you’re at the checkout.
+You can make a shopping list through their app and save coupons in it, too.
 And if that’s not convenient, I don’t know what is.

 Yes, you can!
 If you’re entertaining, you should absolutely double the recipe.